 In order to guarantee international interoperability within the Peppol network, as detailed in Decision (Beschluss) 2018/46 of 25 October 2018, public authorities in Germany that are reachable via Peppol must be able to process Peppol BIS Billing 3.0.
 Therefore, Peppol BIS Billing 3.0 is accepted for the transmission of electronic invoices from abroad to German public bodies.

-Different e-invoice syntaxes: CII and UBL
+Understanding CII and UBL in e-invoicing